Floodplain harvesting licensing

 The licensing process for floodplain harvesting first commenced in 2013 in accordance with the NSW Floodplain Harvesting Policy.
 As a result of the recommendations of the independent review of the department’s implementation of the policy, in 2020 a farm scale validation process was also carried out.
 The section below provides more information on that process.

-For more information on the volumetric conversion process please refer to the following historical booklet for landholders Volumetric Conversion – the next stage, September 2000 (PDF, 6686.58 KB).
+For more information on the volumetric conversion process for unregulated rivers which is relevant to the licence determination process for floodplain harvesting associated with unregulated rivers, please refer to the following historical booklet for landholders Volumetric Conversion – the next stage, September 2000 (PDF, 6686.58 KB).

-For more information on how the volumetric conversion process is used to determine floodplain harvesting access licences associated with an unregulated river, please refer to the Guidelines for the implementation (PDF, 516.95 KB) of the NSW Floodplain Harvesting Policy.
+For more information on the floodplain harvesting access licence determination process, please refer to the Guidelines for the implementation (PDF, 516.95 KB) of the NSW Floodplain Harvesting Policy

 Farm scale validation